ARMmbed/mbed-client/porting-guide.md

 general, `yotta` downloads and installs the necessary modules over the internet from the public yotta Registry (which saves published versions of modules) or from a specified source control URL.

-# Building and Testing mbed Client
+# Building and testing mbed Client

 Before embarking on your own port, you should build the core mbed Client for an existing compilation target to get an understanding of how the mbed Client builds.
 You can find a general guide for building the mbed Client and its example application in the mbed Client release notes.

 # Components of mbed Client

-## Component Software Modules
+## Component software modules

 The mbed Client consists of one main component.
 More major components will be added in the further development phases:

- * `mbed-client` is the core mbed Client, providing C++ APIs for the mbed Client
+ * `mbed-client` is the core mbed Client, providing C++ APIs for the mbed Client.

 This module depends on further internal modules: